 |Estimate of Overall Burden||Already implemented for record, change, and access, but not for exchange.|

 Data used to categorize individuals for identification, records matching, and other purposes.

-A person’s identification of their emotional, romantic, sexual, or affectional attraction to another person
+A person’s emotional, romantic, sexual, or affectional attraction to another person.

 Applicable Vocabulary Standard(s)